-Caution: AVOID setting your Controller to Silent, Vibrate or any other setting that prevents you from hearing alarms and notifications from your Omnipod 5 App, from your Controller, you might not make the changes you need to make to your insulin therapy in a timely manner.
-Your Pod will still sound and you will be able to see the Alarm or Notification displayed on the Omnipod 5 App.
+Caution: AVOID setting your Controller to Silent, Vibrate or any other setting that prevents you from hearing alarms and notifications from your Omnipod 5 App.
+If you do not hear alarms and notifications from your Controller, you might not make the changes you need to make to your insulin therapy in a timely manner.
+Your Pod will still sound, and you will be able see the Alarm or Notification displayed on the Omnipod 5 App.